astronomer/docs/astro/deploy-code.md

 Pushing your Astro project, including your DAG code, to a Deployment with the Astro CLI is the foundation for managing changes on Astro.
 It also serves as the foundation for any [CI/CD](ci-cd.md)-based deploys.

+Astro supports two deployment methods:

+- Image-only deploys where all files in your Astro project are built into a single Docker image and pushed to Astro in a single step.
+- [DAG-based deploys](deploy-code.md#DAG-only-deploys) that deploy DAGs in your Astro project separate from the Docker image that is built for all other project files.

 Follow the steps in this document to push your Astro project to a Deployment.
-To deploy only DAG code changes to Astro, see [DAG-only deploys](#dag-only-deploys).

 ## Prerequisites